On bounded depth proofs for Tseitin formulas on the grid; revisited: Full Restrictions

 \item The axioms of a chosen center $v \in \chosen$ turn into axioms of the smaller instance.
 Note that the charge is still $1$: the restriction $\sigma_0$ assigns an even number of edges incident to $v$ to $0$ and hence there is an even number of negated variables $\lnot x_P$ incident to $v$.
 Thus the constraint $\sum_{e \ni v} \sigma(x_e) = 1 \mod 2$ is equivalent to $\sum_{P \ni v} y_P = 1 \mod 2$. \end{itemize}

-Note that a full restrictions $\sigma$ is really an \emph{affine restriction} in the vocabulary of Rossman et al.~\cite{rst} since $\sigma$ not only assigns values to variables but also identifies old variables with new variables or the negations thereof.
-For simplicity, however, we keep the simpler term \emph{restrictions}.
+Note that a full restriction $\sigma$ is really an \emph{affine restriction} in the vocabulary of Rossman et al.~\cite{rst} since $\sigma$ not only assigns values to variables but also identifies old variables with new variables or the negations thereof.